rolfsimoes/ogcr/docs/registry-specification.md

 ### 4.1 API Design Philosophy

-The Carbon Registry Specification API follows RESTful principles with a focus on simplicity, consistency, and developer experience.
-The API design prioritizes minimal required parameters while providing comprehensive optional fields for advanced use cases.

-**Resource-Oriented Design** organizes API endpoints around core entities including projects, monitoring reports, and carbon credits.
-Each resource type supports standard HTTP methods (GET, POST, PUT, DELETE) with consistent behavior patterns across the system.

-**Minimal Required Data** reduces barriers to entry by requiring only essential information for each operation.
-Optional fields provide extensibility for complex scenarios while maintaining simplicity for basic use cases.

-**Consistent Error Handling** provides standardized error responses with detailed information for debugging and user guidance.
-Error messages include specific field validation failures and suggested corrections.

-**Comprehensive Documentation** ensures that all endpoints, parameters, and response formats are clearly documented with examples and use case descriptions.
-Interactive documentation enables developers to test API functionality during integration.
+The OGCR API defines a resource-oriented interface for managing registry artifacts and lifecycle operations.
+All endpoints SHALL conform to REST architectural constraints and SHALL operate over standard HTTP verbs (`GET`, `POST`, `PUT`, `DELETE`).

+The API SHALL expose resource collections for projects, monitoring reports, and removal units.
+Each resource type SHALL implement a consistent set of operations for creation, retrieval, update (where allowed), and archival.

+Implementations SHALL require only the minimum data necessary for conformance with the document schema and lifecycle rules.
+Optional fields MAY be used for extended functionality, provided they do not conflict with required validation logic.

+Error responses SHALL follow a uniform structure, including HTTP status codes, machine-readable error identifiers, and human-readable messages.
+Validation errors SHALL include field-level annotations and reason codes.

+The API interface, including endpoints, parameters, request/response structures, and authentication flows, SHALL be documented in a machine-readable format (e.g., OpenAPI).
+The documentation SHALL include example requests and expected responses for each operation.

 ### 4.2 Core API Endpoints

-The API provides endpoints for managing the complete lifecycle of carbon removal projects from initial registration through credit retirement.
-Each endpoint group handles a specific aspect of registry operations while maintaining consistency in authentication, validation, and response formats.
+The OGCR API defines a set of resource-oriented endpoints for managing the lifecycle of registry documents and issued carbon removal units.
+Each endpoint group corresponds to a distinct functional process: project registration, monitoring and verification, and credit issuance and retirement.

+All endpoints SHALL implement authenticated access, schema validation, and consistent response structures.

 #### 4.2.1 Project Management

-Project management endpoints handle the creation, modification, and lifecycle management of carbon removal projects.
-These endpoints support the submission and approval workflow while maintaining audit trails and version control.
+Project endpoints manage the creation, retrieval, update, and status tracking of carbon removal projects.
+A project is represented by a Project Design Document (PDD) and is associated with a unique identifier.

-**POST /projects** creates new carbon removal projects by accepting Project Design Documents in the standardized format.
-The endpoint validates document structure, methodology references, and spatial boundaries before assigning unique project identifiers and initiating the approval workflow.
+* **`POST /projects`**
+  Submits a new project to the registry.
+The request body SHALL conform to the canonical PDD schema.
+The system SHALL validate document structure, methodology reference, and spatial geometry.
+Upon acceptance, a unique project identifier SHALL be issued and the PDD SHALL enter the `submitted` state.

 ![Project Registration Workflow](../diagrams/project-registration-sequence.png)

-*Figure 2: Project Registration Sequence - The complete workflow showing interactions between project developers, API, validation services, and blockchain components during project registration.*

-Request validation includes schema compliance checking, methodology version verification, and spatial boundary validation.
-The system ensures that project boundaries do not overlap with existing approved projects and that referenced methodologies are current and approved.

-Response data includes the assigned project identifier, current status, validation results, and next steps in the approval process.
-Error responses provide detailed information about validation failures with specific field references and correction guidance.

-**GET /projects/{projectId}** retrieves complete project information including current status, approval history, and linked monitoring reports.
-The endpoint supports version-specific queries and provides access to historical project states for audit purposes.

-**PUT /projects/{projectId}** enables project updates during the draft and review phases.
-Once projects are approved, modifications are restricted to specific fields such as contact information and monitoring schedules.
-All changes are logged with timestamps and user attribution.

-**GET /projects** provides paginated access to project collections with filtering and search capabilities.
-Supported filters include project status, geographic regions, methodology types, and approval dates.
-The endpoint supports spatial queries for identifying projects within specific geographic areas.
+*Figure 2: Project registration lifecycle, from submission to validation and anchoring.*

+* **`GET /projects/{projectId}`**
+  Retrieves the full project record, including document content, status, version history, and links to associated monitoring reports.

+* **`PUT /projects/{projectId}`**
+  Updates a project document prior to validation.
+After validation, modifications SHALL be restricted to permitted metadata fields (e.g., contact information).
+All changes SHALL be versioned and timestamped.

+* **`GET /projects`**
+  Returns a paginated list of project entries.
+Query parameters MAY include status, methodology, actor, bounding box, and creation or approval date ranges.

 #### 4.2.2 Monitoring and Verification

-Monitoring and verification endpoints manage the submission, review, and approval of periodic monitoring reports that quantify carbon removal activities.
-These endpoints support the verification workflow while maintaining data integrity and audit trails.
+Monitoring endpoints handle submission and retrieval of monitoring reports (MRVs).
+Verification endpoints manage the attestation process by authorized verifiers.

-**POST /projects/{projectId}/monitoring** accepts monitoring reports for specific projects and reporting periods.
-The endpoint validates temporal boundaries, measurement data, and methodology compliance before initiating the verification workflow.
+* **`POST /projects/{projectId}/monitoring`**
+  Submits a monitoring report for the specified project.
+The report SHALL conform to the MRV schema and SHALL not overlap temporally with any existing MRV for the same project.
+The system SHALL validate schema conformance, reporting period boundaries, and methodology consistency.

 ![MRV Workflow](../diagrams/mrv-workflow-sequence.png)

-*Figure 3: MRV Workflow Sequence - The monitoring, reporting, and verification process showing data flow from field measurements through verification to credit issuance.*

-Validation processes include temporal overlap checking, measurement unit verification, and methodology requirement compliance.
-The system ensures that monitoring reports cover complete reporting periods without gaps or overlaps with existing reports.
+*Figure 3: MRV submission, verification, and issuance process.*

+* **`GET /projects/{projectId}/monitoring`**
-**GET /projects/{projectId}/monitoring** retrieves monitoring reports for specific projects with filtering by reporting period, verification status, and verifier organization.
-The endpoint provides access to both current and historical monitoring data for trend analysis and audit purposes.
+  Returns monitoring reports associated with a project.
+Filtering options MAY include reporting period, verification status, or verifier identity.

-**POST /projects/{projectId}/monitoring/{reportId}/verify** enables authorized verifiers to submit verification results for monitoring reports.
-The endpoint accepts verification outcomes, supporting documentation, and quantified carbon removal amounts.

-Verification workflow includes verifier authorization checking, supporting document validation, and outcome recording.
-Successful verification triggers credit issuance processes and updates project status records.
+* **`POST /projects/{projectId}/monitoring/{reportId}/verify`**
+  Submits a verification decision.
+Only authorized verifiers MAY call this endpoint.
+The request SHALL include verification status, documented outcome, and the amount of verified removal in metric tonnes CO₂e.
+Upon acceptance, the system SHALL update the MRV status and trigger credit issuance logic.

 #### 4.2.3 Credit Management

-Credit management endpoints handle the creation, transfer, and retirement of carbon removal units based on verified monitoring results.
-These endpoints integrate with blockchain systems for immutable record-keeping while providing user-friendly interfaces for credit operations.

-**GET /credits** provides access to carbon credit collections with filtering by project, vintage year, ownership status, and retirement status.
-The endpoint supports pagination and sorting for efficient data access and market analysis.

-**POST /credits/transfer** enables credit transfers between registry participants.
-The endpoint validates ownership, transfer authorization, and recipient eligibility before executing transfers and updating ownership records.

-Transfer validation includes ownership verification, authorization checking, and recipient account validation.
-The system maintains complete transfer histories for audit purposes and regulatory compliance.

-**POST /credits/{creditId}/retire** permanently retires carbon credits for offsetting purposes.
-The endpoint accepts retirement reasons, beneficiary information, and supporting documentation while ensuring that retired credits cannot be transferred or traded.

-Retirement processes include ownership verification, retirement reason validation, and permanent status updates.
-Retired credits are marked as permanently unavailable for trading while maintaining traceability to underlying carbon removal activities.
+Credit endpoints manage the lifecycle of Carbon Removal Units (CRUs), from issuance through transfer and retirement.
+Each unit represents a verified quantity of net CO₂ removal.

+* **`GET /credits`**
+  Returns a list of issued CRUs.
+Query parameters MAY include project ID, issuance year, owner address, and retirement status.

+* **`POST /credits/transfer`**
+  Transfers one or more CRUs to a new account.
+The request MUST include identifiers for the units to be transferred and the recipient’s address.
+The system SHALL verify ownership, recipient eligibility, and transaction validity before completing the operation.

+* **`POST /credits/{creditId}/retire`**
+  Permanently retires a CRU.
+The request SHALL include the retirement reason and MAY include beneficiary or use-case metadata.
+Retired units SHALL become non-transferable and remain publicly traceable in the registry.

 ### 4.3 Authentication and Authorization